Skip to main content

 Documentation preparation

-All physics documentation required for submission: test reports, equipment specs, and QA records.
+All physics documentation required for submission: test reports, equipment specifications, and QA records.

 Submission coordination

-We prepare the materials, coordinate with the accrediting body, and respond to inquiries until the decision lands.
+We prepare the materials, coordinate with ACR, and respond to inquiries until the accreditation decision is issued.

 Mock inspections

-Pre-accreditation walk-through to catch issues before the real review.
+Pre-accreditation walk-through to identify and resolve issues before the formal review.

 Ongoing support

-Annual physics testing, documentation updates, and reaccreditation prep — accreditation is not a one-time event.
+Annual physics testing, documentation updates, and reaccreditation preparation — accreditation is not a one-time event.

 Accreditation success guarantee

-If an accreditation package we prepare doesn't achieve accreditation, we cover the resubmission fees.
+If an accreditation package we prepare does not achieve accreditation, we cover the resubmission fees.
 Confidence in our work, not fine print.

 FAQ

-Typically 3–6 months from submission to decision, depending on modality and body.
-We keep things moving.
+Typically 3–6 months from submission to decision, depending on modality and program status.
+Complete, well-prepared applications move faster.

 What if we don't pass on the first try?

 Our guarantee covers resubmission fees.
-We work with you to fix gaps and resubmit.
+We work with your team to address any deficiencies and resubmit.

 Do you handle reaccreditation?